jtsteinbach/sandbox/README.md

 **`merge stopped — these files conflict`** — the reason is printed per file.
 Your worktree was not touched.
 Reconcile the file on one branch (copy the other branch's version over it, or hand-combine), save, merge again.

 **`object … does not match its hash` / `sb verify` reports problems** — real corruption or tampering was detected; sb stopped rather than propagating it.
 Restore `.sb/sandbox.db` from a backup, then `sb verify` again.
-Undamaged files can be rescued first via `sb restore` from saves whose objects are intact.
+Undamaged files can be rescued first via `sb undo -p` / `sb export` from saves whose objects are intact.

 **`store error: … database is locked`** — another sb command (or something else) has the database open for writing.
 Wait a moment and retry.